 The University of Texas COVID-19 Modeling Consortium

-These graphs show both the reported and projected number of COVID-19 deaths per day across the US and for individual states and metropolitan areas.
+These graphs show both the reported and projected number of COVID-19 deaths per day across the US and for individual states.
 We use local data from mobile-phone GPS traces to quantify the changing impact of social-distancing measures on “flattening the curve.”

 Code syntax and daily updates of our forecasts are available on our UT-COVID GitHub repository.